TubeR: Tubelet Transformer for Video Action Detection: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We report experiments on three commonly used video datasets for action detection. \textbf{UCF101-24}~\cite{soomro2012ucf101} is a subset of UCF101.
 It contains 24 sport classes in 3207 untrimmed videos.
-Each video contains a single action class.
-Multiple instances of the same class can occur in a single video but with different spatial and temporal boundaries.
 We use the revised annotations for UCF101-24 from~\cite{singh2017online} and report the performance on split-1. \textbf{JHMDB51-21}~\cite{jhuang2013towards} contains 21 action categories in 928 trimmed videos.
 We report the average results over all three splits. \textbf{AVA}~\cite{gu2018ava} is larger-scale and includes 299 15-minute movies, 235 for training, and the remaining 64 for validating.
 Box and label annotations are provided on per-second sampled keyframes.
 We evaluate on AVA with both annotation versions v2.1 and v2.2.

 \textbf{Evaluation criteria.} We report the video-mAP at different IoUs on UCF101-24 and JHMDB51-21.
 As AVA only has keyframe annotations, we report frame-mAP@IoU{=}0.5 following~\cite{gu2018ava} using a single, center-crop inference protocol.